csci430-os/assg04/README.md

 ## Task 8: Implement `makeReplacementDecision()` member method

-Implement the `makeReplacementDecision()` function next.
+Finally implement the `makeReplacementDecision()` function.
 The replacement decision for Clock is more complex than for Fifo, though you can start by copying the Fifo replacement decision function.

 For Clock, you have a `framePointer`, just like for the Fifo scheme.
 But you don't just immediately replace the frame that the `framePointer` is pointing to.
 You first need to scan memory until you find the next frame that has a use bit set to false (0).
-So if the frame that the frame pointer has a use bit of true (1), you need to flip it to false (0) and move to the next frame.
-Thus you need to implement a loop here that keeps checking the use bit, and flipping it to false until it finds a use bit that is unset.
+So if the frame that the frame pointer points too has a use bit of true (1), you need to flip it to false (0) and move to the next frame.
+Thus you need to implement a loop here that keeps checking the use bit, and flipping it to false until it finds a use bit that is unset, wrapping around to the beginning of the memory buffer as needed.

 Once a frame is found with a use bit of false, that should be the frame that is selected to be replaced.
 That frame number should be